Economic and Political Overview

 Main Political Parties

 Peru has a multi-party system and it is difficult for a single political party to secure an absolute majority in the Congress.
 Thus, political groups often work with each other to form coalition alliances consisting of smaller parties.
-The main parliamentary forces to secure above 10 seats the country are:
+The main parliamentary forces are:

 - Popular Force (FP): right-wing, fujimorism, conservatism, right-wing populism